electricimp/AzureIoTHub/examples/README.md

 ![DPS Create An Individual Enrollment](./example_imgs/DPSCreateIndEnrollment1.png)

-4. In the **Add Enrollment** pane, enter the following information for your IoT Hub DPS:
+4. In the **Add Enrollment** pane, enter the following information:

  - **Mechanism** This is the name for your IoT Hub DPS.
 If the name you enter is valid, a green check mark appears.